Growing with a booming population.

 Refreshing member experience every three months through our Wautoship program, WATERinMOTION® Platinum provides new choreography, new music and new marketing to inspire this growing fitness community.
 WATERinMOTION® Platinum is a licensed aqua exercise program featuring:

-- Comprehensive online certification with an optional 8-hour live program
+- Comprehensive online certification with an optional 8-hour live or streaming program*

 - Current choreography video